2022–23 Australian region cyclone season: Season forecasts

 During October 2022, Bureau of Meteorology (BoM), New Zealand's MetService, and the National Institute of Water and Atmospheric Research (NIWA) issued its tropical cyclone outlook for the 2022–23 season.
 The outlook called for an above-average number of tropical cyclones for the 2022–23 season, with eleven tropical cyclones, predicted to occur.
 For the Australian region, the BoM predicted that the season would feature, only a 73% chance of more tropical cyclones.
 For the Western region, it was predicted that activity would be above average, with a 69% chance of tropical cyclone activity.
 The northern region and northwestern subregion would also see fewer tropical cyclones, with only a 61% and 70% chance of more tropical cyclones than average.

 The BoM issued two seasonal forecasts for the Southern Pacific Ocean, for their self-defined eastern and western regions of the South Pacific Ocean.
 They predicted that the South-West Pacific region between 142.5°E and 165°E, had a 65% chance of seeing activity above its average of 4 tropical cyclones.
 The BoM also predicted that the South-East Pacific region between 165°E and 120°W, had a 43% chance of seeing activity above its average of 6 tropical cyclones.

-Climate models also suggest that El Niño Southern Oscillation (ENSO) will return to neutral conditions in 2023.
+Climate models also suggest that El Niño Southern Oscillation (ENSO) would return to neutral conditions in 2023.
 The BoM noted that sea surface temperature anomalies across the equatorial Indian Ocean.
 Warmer-than-average waters are expected to persist to the north of Australia for the next three months, increasing the likelihood of tropical cyclones.
 The BoM also predicted that the Eastern Region had a 74% chance of seeing activity above its average of 4 tropical cyclones.
 These outlooks accounted included the state of the ENSO.
 A lower average risk of tropical cyclones was predicted by NIWA for nations east of the International Date Line.